Tuck · Comparisons · Tuck vs Peace Baby Monitor 3G 4G 5G

 Peace's tagline is 'Baby Camera Cry Alarm Lullaby.'
 The documented feature list is narrower than that suggests: live video, live audio, two-way talk, lullaby playback.
 There is no documented cry-detection classifier, no motion detection, no sound-triggered alerts, no recording, no night vision, no scene understanding.
 The 'Cry Alarm' wording in the title is not backed up by an actual cry-classifier algorithm in the public feature list.

-Tuck includes trained cry detection in its free tier (an actual classifier, not a generic sound threshold), and adds AI scene understanding, generative lullabies, voice cloning, and a sleep diary in Pro.
+Tuck includes trained cry detection (an actual classifier, not a generic sound threshold), AI scene understanding, a curated lullaby library, and a written morning sleep diary — all in its single $14.99/month plan.

 Offline mode and trust posture